Triepshi (tribe)

-Trieshi is a historical Albanian tribe (fis) and region (in Montenegrin known as Atdhetaret) in Montenegro above the right bank of the Cem river near the Albanian border in Tuzi Municipality.
+Trieshi is a historical Albanian tribe (fis) and region (in Montenegrin known as Zatrijebač/Затријебач) in Montenegro above the right bank of the Cem river near the Albanian border in Tuzi Municipality.
 It is part of the region of Malësia.

 Geography

 Trieshi lies in the municipality of Tuzi on the Albania-Montenegro border as the Cem crosses into Montenegro after Grabom along the river's right bank.
 It has a total territory of about 30 km^{2} and all of its settlements are in mountainous terrain with little arable land.
-The settlements of Trieshi are: Nikmarash, Rudinë, Muzheçk, Budëz, Poprat, Stjepoh, Delaj, Bëkaj, Llopar, Cem i Trieshit.
-In terms of historical territory, Trieshi borders Hoti to the south-west, Kelmendi to the east, Gruda to the west and Koja e Kuçit to the north.
+The settlements of Trieshi are: Nikmaraš, Rudine, Muzhečka, Budza, Poprat, Stjepoh, Deljaj, Bekaj, Ljopar, Zatrijebačka Cijevna.
+In terms of historical territory, Trieshi borders Hoti to the south-west, Kelmendi to the east, Gruda to the west and Koja e Kuçit/Kučka krajina to the north.